norikra/norikra.github.io/index.md

 ### Ultra fast bootstrap, small start
 Only 3 minutes required to install, configure and start norikra server.

-### UDF plugins
+### UDF/Listener plugins
 UDFs can be added as plugins, written by yourself, or installed from RubyGems.org.
+Listener is the connector of queries outputs.
+Users can write their own Listeners to send output data into any other systems/storages directly.

+These plugins are dynamically reloaded after installation on JRuby runtime, by sending SIGHUP to the Norikra process (v1.3.0 or later).

 ### Open source software
 Norikra is licensed under GPLv2, and developed in github.
 Its core engine is based on Esper, which is GPLv2 library for SQL-based event processing.